-There are two men's University teams at Oxford, both of which compete in the BUCS league: the Blues (first team) and Centaurs (second team).
-The Blues have just finished first in Midlands Division 1, but missed out on promotion to the Premier League in the play-offs, and the Centaurs finished fourth in Division 4A and the Colts won their league in their first BUCS season in Division 6A.
+There are three men's University teams at Oxford, all of which compete in the BUCS league: the Blues (first team), Centaurs (second team) and Colts (third team).
+The Blues have just finished third in Midlands Division 1A, the Centaurs finished fourth in Division 4A and the Colts won their league in their first BUCS season in Division 6A.
 All the teams also play several friendly fixtures during the season, including matches against Oxford United and Oxford City and traditional fixtures such as the annual matches again the Amateur Football Alliance.
-The climax of the season for both teams is the Varsity match against Cambridge University.
-For the first time in 2007 the Varsity match was decided by penalties, with Cambridge winning the shootout 6-5 after a 1-1 draw in the game.
+The climax of the season for all three teams is the Varsity match against Cambridge University.
+Last year in 2015 the Varsity match was decided by penalties, with Oxford winning the shootout 6-5 after a 1-1 draw in the game.

-Each College also has one or more men's teams which compete in the JCR and MCR leagues, sponsored by Slaughter and May.
+Each College also has one or more men's teams which compete in the JCR and MCR leagues.
 The colleges also compete in the famous Cuppers competition, instituted in 1881, the final of which takes place at Iffley Road.
-The current (2011/12) Cuppers champions are Worcester, whilst Wadham hold the JCR Premier Division title.
+The current (2014/15) Cuppers champions are Balliol, whilst Worcester hold the JCR Premier Division title.

 The opportunities to play football at Oxford are exceptional for players of all abilities.
 Whether it's playing for a college 3rd XI or playing for the Blues in the annual Varsity match against Cambridge, all football related to the University is governed by OUAFC.
 Terms at Oxford are very short, and it can be difficult to work out exactly what standard you are capable of playing at when you first arrive.
 OUAFC is committed to improving the footballing experience of everyone at Oxford, at whatever level.

-The Blues and Centaurs play one or two games every week in Michaelmas and Hilary terms, with two or three training sessions.
+The Blues, Centaurs and Colts play one or two games every week in Michaelmas and Hilary terms, with two or three training sessions.
 The women have weekly matches in their BUCS leagues, and train two to three times a week similarly.